rfabbri/vxd/README.txt

 ## Workflows

-A typical setup will have three VXL codebases:  VXL, VXD and an internal version, which we refer to as VXInt in this discussion (e.g., LEMSVXL at Brown).
+A typical setup will have three VXL codebases:  VXL, VXD and an internal version, which we refer to as "Internal" in this discussion (e.g., LEMSVXL at Brown).
+The workflow and organization of these libraries follow from the basic layering principles of VXL, reviewed below.

 ### Basics of VXL layering